 STEP BY STEP GUIDE

-Now you have registered your team and submitted the Registration Form, Virgin Money Giving will automatically set up your team's Fundraising Page and send you a confirmation email as soon as it is ready.
+Once you have registered your team (from November 2021) and submitted the Registration Form, Virgin Money Giving will automatically set up your team's Fundraising Page and send you a confirmation email as soon as it is ready.
 You will then be able to share the link to your page as part of your fundraising strategy with all your students and staff.

 STEP 4 - VIRGIN MONEY GIVING FUNDRAISING PAGE